 - Stop smoking or using tobacco.
 Quitting smoking is one of the best things you can do for your heart – and for your overall health.

 - Improve your eating habits.
 Get in the habit of eating a heart-healthy diet that emphasizes fruits, vegetables, whole grains and healthy fats such as olive oil and nuts.
 When possible, eat freshly prepared foods and avoid highly processed foods that have lots of preservatives and added sugar.

 - Eliminate or cut back on alcohol.
 If you have high blood pressure or high cholesterol, you can improve your numbers by limiting how much alcohol you drink.
 Both men and women should aim for no more than seven drinks each week.

 - Exercise regularly.
 Adopt a routine of daily physical activity.
+There are a range of heart healthy exercises you can do such as walking, swimming, strength training and so much more.
 Thirty minutes of moderate exercise most days of the week is a good goal.

 - Manage your medical conditions.
 If you need help controlling your blood pressure, cholesterol or diabetes, work with your doctor and health care team.

 - Watch your weight.
 If you are overweight, dropping a few pounds can have a big impact on your risk factors for heart disease.
 Sometimes all it takes is 5-10 pounds.
 But talk to your doctor about what makes sense for your health.

 - Pay attention to your mental health.
 Practicing gratitude, kindness and mindfulness will help you feel better – and may also help limit the negative effects of stress on your heart.
 Plus, feeling better about yourself will make you want to work to reduce your heart age.